sütterlin, handwriting, typography-1362879.jpg

 When we do decide to move into the publication of flash fiction commercially, we’ll need to figure out how best to approach the subject so that it is fair to all the contributors and writers involved.

-Right now, Lore’s founder wants to focus on fostering free fiction on the site and keep any commercial releases that’ll become available by one sole author.
+Right now, Lore’s founder wants to focus on fostering free literary flash fiction on the site and keep any commercial releases that’ll become available by one sole author.
 To handle the publication of collections or anthologies by multiple authors, Lore would need a bigger team!

 Does Lore offer anything like the bath fiction award?